samlevin11/terrain-challenge/README.md

 pg_dump -h <POSTGRES_HOST> -U <POSTRES_USER> -W -F c -b -v --exclude-table=public.pointcloud_data -f sql/<POSTGRES_DB>.backup <POSTGRES_DB>
 ```
 The `-b` option includes large objects such as PostGIS rasters and pgPointCloud data in the export.
 The `-F c` uses the custom output format.
 One table, `public.pointcloud_data` was excluded due to size limitations.

+# Questions and Future Improvements

+**1. Imagine you are using FME Server to pull this LiDAR data over from multiple sources.
+Describe your methodology and the type of ETL jobs you would write to accomplish this.**

+The processing methodology explored in this project could be enhanced to create a start to finish Extract, Transform, Load (ETL) pipeline.

+This would begin by defining sources from which the LIDAR data should be downloaded.
+For most LIDAR data collections in the USGS National Map 3DEP, an inventory of available files is provided.
+For example, the WY_SouthCentral_2020_D20 data used in this project has a file inventory available [here](https://rockyweb.usgs.gov/vdelivery/Datasets/Staged/Elevation/LPC/Projects/WY_SouthCentral_2020_D20/WY_SouthCentral_3_2020/0_file_download_links.txt).
+A `cron` job could be scheduled to periodically retrieve these file inventories and compare them against inventories of previously processed data.
+When new files are identified, this would trigger the terrain processing pipeline.
+Many projects and regions could potentially be monitored for changes and new additions.

+While the scripts used in this project currently process a single, pre-defined LAZ file, they could be readily refactored into modules for reuse.
+A terrain processing module and data loading module might be appropriate to separate the two distinct stages of the pipeline.
+This pipeline could accepts a URL to the newly identified LAZ file.
+Calling this pipeline with a new file URL would  kick off the process of downloading the LAZ file, processing it into terrain rasters, and loading the data into PostGIS.

+Since not all LAS/LAZ files contain their spatial reference information in the header, this might need to be provided as a second argument to ensure the data is correctly defined.
+This can typically be retrieved from the metadata available for each file.
+In some cases, this spatial reference information can be identified automatically using libraries such as `laspy`.

+Depending on how whether multiple projects or regions are being combined, the data might the data might need to be saved in different databases or tables to manage each area separately.
+Alternatively, if multiple sources are being combined, the data might need to be reprojected into a single, consistent coordinate system appropriate for the extent.

+Since not all LIDAR data is collected with the same accuracy and resolution, the pipeline might also accept arguments to choose the spatial resolution of the resulting terrain rasters, IDW parameters, etc.

+**2. How would you improve on the application you just created?
+What would you do to guarantee good performance of the web application for the end users?**